jespinal/ciqb-integration/README.md

 5. Copy the file _application/controllers/Qb_oauth_endpoint.php_ file into your controllers/ directory.

-6. Copy the file _application/views/welcome_message.php_ into your views/ directory.
+6. Copy the file _application/controllers/Qb_tests.php_ into your controllers/ directory.

-This is just a modified version of the native _welcome_message.php_ that comes with CodeIgniter.
-You'll notice a tiny modification where some Javascript lines were added in order to provide an example of the [authorization workflow](https://developer.intuit.com/docs/0100_quickbooks_online/0100_essentials/000500_authentication_and_authorization/0005_your_app_user_experience).
+7. Copy the file _application/views/welcome_message.php_ into your views/ directory (this is just a modified version of the native _welcome_message.php_ that comes with CodeIgniter.
+You'll notice a tiny modification where some Javascript lines were added in order to provide an example of the [authorization workflow](https://developer.intuit.com/docs/0100_quickbooks_online/0100_essentials/000500_authentication_and_authorization/0005_your_app_user_experience)).

+8. Copy the file _application/views/qb_tests.php_ into your views/ directory.

-7. Copy the file _application/helpers/security_helper.php_ into your helpers/ directory.
+9. Copy the file _application/helpers/security_helper.php_ into your helpers/ directory.

 ## Running the tests